Federal Supplemental Educational Opportunity Grant (FSEOG)

 How much will I receive?

 According to federal guidelines, the maximum FSEOG award for an academic year is $4,000.
 The minimum award is $100.
 Due to limited funding, Eastern Michigan University cannot award the maximum allowed by program guidelines.
-For 2012-13 the maximum award is $1250 per academic year.

 What do I need to do to keep my award?